Intruders (2011 film): Release

 Intruders was released in Spain on 7 October 2011 by Universal Pictures International and in the United Kingdom on 27 January 2012 by Universal Pictures.
 In the United States, the film received a limited release on 30 March 2012 by Millennium Entertainment.

 Reception

 Critical reception for Intruders the film has been mostly negative.
 Film review aggregator Rotten Tomatoes reported an approval rating of 32%, based on 72 reviews, with an average rating of 4.86/10.
-The website's critical consensus reads, "Intruders has a fantastic first act but then settles into a bland plot and scare tactics that aren't all too scary".
-On Metacritic, the film has a weighted average score of 45 out of 100, based on 21 critics, indicating "mixed or average reviews".
+The website's critical consensus reads, "Intruders has a fantastic first act but then settles into a bland plot and scare tactics that aren't all too scary."
+On Metacritic, the film has a weighted average score of 45 out of 100, based on 21 critics, indicating "mixed or average" reviews.

-Lou Lumenick from the New York Post liked the film's opening and atmosphere but also criticised the film as being "underwhelming".
 Sean Burns from Philadelphia Weekly gave the film a negative review, criticising the film's climax, special effects, "disparate" storyline, and slow pacing.
 Burns also criticised the film's monster as being "not-particularly-frightening".